some-natalie/some-natalie/_posts/2023-07-03-threat-modeling-actions.md

 - Watch out for caching and ingress/egress costs, doubly so if you're running ephemeral compute on-premises.
 - Thoroughly understand every upstream dependency in your company and when they'll rate-limit you.

-In my first attempt at setting up [actions-runner-controller](https://github.com/actions/actions-runner-controller), I rate-limited thousands of developers from Docker Hub for most of a business day.
+> 📚 In my first attempt at setting up [actions-runner-controller](https://github.com/actions/actions-runner-controller), I rate-limited thousands of developers from Docker Hub for most of a business day.
 Each build had to pull an image and at least a couple builds went directly to Docker Hub instead of the internal image registry, so instead of a handful of pulls a day it ballooned to thousands an hour.
-I don't recommend scream-testing against services that'll rate-limit you, but I did learn my lesson. :mortar_board:
+I don't recommend scream-testing against services that'll rate-limit you, but I did learn my lesson. 🎓
-{: .notice--info}
+{: .prompt-info}

 ![slide-27](/assets/graphics/2023-07-03-threat-modeling/Slide27.jpeg)